MetalSnake1/How-to-Set-Up-a-Wi-Fi-Hotspot-on-Debian13-w-an-AR9271-Adapter/README.md

 sudo iwconfig
 ```

-I found that my AR9271 adapters interface name was: wlx24ec99a67a4e
+I found that my AR9271 adapters interface name was: wlx24ec99a67a4e.
+Your interface name will most likely be different.

 ## Hostapd Setup